MunjPatel/SmartScrape/README.md

 ## Disadvantages

 - May encounter CAPTCHAs or rate limits.
-- Risk of IP blocking if used aggressively.
+- Risk of IP blocking of backend server if used aggressively.
 - Potential legal or ethical implications when scraping certain data.

 ## Features